DFXswiss/services/README.md

 DFX services can be integrated as a web component.
 See the [code example](#web-component-example) below.
 The desired parameters (see [below](#query-parameters)) can be supplied as attributes.

-Parameter attributes are read during initialization and need to be set before the element is connected.
-Changing them after initialization is not supported.

 For web component integration, a closing callback (`on-close` attribute) should be provided.
 On cancel or completion, this callback is called.
 See [below](#close-message) for details on the message format.

 #### React Component